Cable's MSNBC will change its name later this year as part of corporate divorce from NBC

-Television’s MSNBC news network is changing its name to My Source News Opinion World, or MS NOW for short, as part of its corporate divorce from NBC.
+Changing its mind about keeping its name, the MSNBC news network said Monday it will become My Source News Opinion World, or MS NOW for short, as part of its corporate divorce from NBC.

 The name change was ordered by NBC Universal, which last November spun off cable networks USA, CNBC, MSNBC, E!
 Entertainment, Oxygen and the Golf Channel into its own company, called Versant.
 None of the other networks are changing their name.